yndc/pgqb/README.md

 # pgqb

+Warning!
+This is a work in progress.

 `pgqb` (Postgres Query Builder) is a small utility library to build PostgreSQL query strings in Go.
+This library is purely used for SQL string generation and paired with something like `jackc/pgx`.

 Features:

+- Simple, natural syntax
 - Supported commands: `SELECT`, `FROM`, `WHERE`, `JOIN` (INNER, LEFT, and RIGHT), `ORDER BY`, `GROUP BY`, `OFFSET`, `LIMIT`
 - SubQueries builder
 - Nested conditionals builder

-Please be aware that the inputs are not sanitized by default.
+Please be aware that the queries are not sanitized by default.
 There's a helper function to do it, `Sanitize`.

 ## Examples